 ***It is important you read through the guidelines by CLICKING HERE prior to filling out the application as we only provide assistance in specific areas and do not make exceptions to our guidelines.
 You can apply for one area of assistance: Rent/Mortgage or Utilities or House Service Systems or Auto Repair or Dental.
 Amount requested may not exceed the amount owed.
 Please note that applying for assistance in no way guarantees you will be awarded assistance. ***

 If awarded assistance, it is in the form of a one-time grant.
 The primary goal is to not only prevent Veteran homelessness, but also to remove a Veteran from homelessness through assistance with rent and utility bills which allows for the use of a HUD-VASH voucher to secure or maintain residency.

-Please note, you must provide documentation that supports your request for assistance to move forward in the application process.
+Please note, you must provide all required documentation that supports your request for assistance to move forward in the application process.
 Additionally, you must show how you will maintain your situation after receiving assistance.
 One-time grants are always sent directly to the organization the Veteran is obligated to.
 Areas of need MUST always match the hardship and include documented proof and the request must make economic sense.